-1. Ice-cravings are not normal!
+1. Ice-cravings were not normal!
 I craved ice to the point where a bag of party ice was on my weekly grocery list.
-At work, most persons had tea and water delivered to them in the mornings; I on the other hand, ordered a pitcher of ice, daily.
+At work, most persons had tea and water delivered to them in the mornings.
+I, on the other hand, ordered a pitcher of ice, daily.

 3. I would not be able to see my vagina after several months without the aid of a mirror.
 Yikes!

-4. I would not be able to explain why I was crying while watching a horror movie and my mood swings would be more turbulent than the Titanic.
+4. I would not be able to explain why I was crying while watching a horror movie, and that my mood swings would be more turbulent than the Titanic.

-5. In the last 2 months my vagina would feel as if I’d been kicked in there a 1000 times!!
+5. In the last two months my vagina would feel as if I’d been kicked in there a thousand times!!
 Hurts like hell.

-7. This “eating for two” stuff is bullsh*t.
-I ate for 2 and it took me 4 years to lose the baby weight.
+7. This "eating for two" stuff is bullsh*t.
+I ate for two and it took me four years to lose the baby weight.

-8. The person who came up with the words “morning sickness” deserves to be shot because there isn’t anything morning about that sickness… it’s morning, noon and night!
+8. The person who came up with the phrase "morning sickness" deserved to be shot because there isn’t anything morning about that sickness.
+It’s morning, noon and night!

 11. I would laugh and pee, talk and pee, sneeze and pee, basically, that I would always be peeing!

-13. Yes … your nose can actually get bigger than it already was.
+13. Yes!
+Your nose can actually get bigger than it already is.

-15. Postpartum depression is very real and it doesn’t matter if you have the most supportive, loving partner and relatives, you may still feel like the world is on your shoulders for weeks after giving birth.
+15. Postpartum depression is very real.
+It doesn’t matter if you have the most supportive, loving partner and relatives, you may still feel like the world is on your shoulders for weeks after giving birth.

-16. Warts pop out of nowhere – on the areola, face and neck.
-And, that my vagina would be continuously swollen after 3 months.
+16. Warts pop out of nowhere -- on the areola, face and neck.
+And, that my vagina would be continuously swollen, even after three months.

 17. I’d have many embarrassing flatulent moments.

-18. The icky truth is that nothing that I saw in my panties was surprising anymore.
+18. The icky truth that nothing I saw in my panties would surprising anymore.
 An increase of milky discharge (leucorrhea) is not uncommon because your body is producing more estrogen, which leads to more secretions from the cervix and vaginal walls.